 Yoga is well known for its ability to reduce stress and promote relaxation.
 It also helps to alleviate anxiety and depression, as well as reduce the effects of trauma.
-Higher Power Yoga is a unique style of yoga developed specifically for Hudson Health Services by Certified Holy Yoga Instructor, Heidi McNeeley.
-Holy Yoga is a form of yoga that worships God.
-However, because of the diversity we see on our campus, we wanted to be able to offer something that not only provides a good physical workout but also helps to establish a solid spiritual connection for everyone who participates.
-Heidi uses a blend of traditional positive affirmations and spiritual affirmations to increase a person’s connectedness to themselves, the group conscious, their environment, and their Higher Power.
-Read more about Higher Power Yoga here (pg.
-19).
+Our yoga instructors use a blend of traditional positive and spiritual affirmations to increase a person’s connectedness to themselves, the group conscious, their environment, and their Higher Power.

 Recovery Support Groups

 We believe that participation in a recovery support group is one of the determining factors in how succesful a person is in their recovery journey.
 We also believe that there is no one size fits all program to meet the individual needs of our patients.
 Therefore, Hudson Health Services provides a variety of recovery support groups on our treatment campus, including Narcotics Anonymous, Alcoholics Anonymous, SMART Recovery, and Celebrate Recovery.

 Narcan, the overdose reversal drug, is available to all patients admitted at Hudson Health Services.
 Upon admission, all patients are offered training in recognition of the signs and symptoms of an opioid overdose and offered the option to received a Narcan kit upon discharge.